friedaabdo/friedaabdo-github.io/project-worksheet.md

 ## Additional Libraries
  Use this section to list all supporting libraries and thier role in the project.

+ I used Bootstrap for the carousel, and I build everything else.

 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description